Games Night

 West Ritchie Garden Block Party

-Find us at the end of 79 Avenue at 101 Street
+Find us at the corner of 79 Avenue at 101 Street

-We are hosting a block party on May 19 to celebrate the OFFICIAL opening of the West Ritchie Community Garden!
-There will be local vendors, businesses from the neighbourhood, activities for all ages, and a formal introduction to the Community Garden.
+We are hosting our annual block party to celebrate this season’s opening of the West Ritchie Community Garden!
+There will be local vendors, Master Composter volunteers, activities for all ages, and a formal introduction to the Community Garden.

 We look forward to seeing you there!